DanBeard/ChicagoNomadNet/README.md

 ## Getting Started

-To join the Chicago mesh network, consider the following applications, listed from easiest to more advanced setups:
+To join the Chicago mesh network, consider the following applications

 1. **MeshChat**: A simple web based GUI powered by the Reticulum Network Stack.
 It can send and receive messages, files, and audio calls with peers over various mediums, including local networks and LoRa radio with an RNode.